open-sesame-escape/open-sesame-escape.github.io/content/rooms/ghost-chasers/index.md

 But this is not the correct order of the digits.
 Each ingredient has a quantity containing a number.
 The ingredients need to be listed in the order of these numbers: 1-Urine, 2-Pus, 3-Cockroaches, 4-Sneezewort, 5-Tubeworms.
-This order yeilds the correct code: 51029.
+This order yields the correct code: 51029.

 [banishment potion]: #banishment-potion
 [box 9]: #banishment-potion-box-9